openmobilityfoundation/curb-data-specification/curbs/README.md

 purposes such as routing, finding legal parking, loading, and pick-up/drop-off spots, or analyzing curb utilization over time.

-## ⚠ Beta
-> **This feature is current a draft of the initial CDS beta.
-It will be change as development and real-world feedback happens.**

 # Endpoints

 There are four different endpoints that are part of the Curbs API: